Connect with others who understand.

 Powered By

-Ocular migraines can coincide with various types of migraine, including hemiplegic migraine, cluster headaches, cervicogenic headaches, and chronic migraine.
-An ocular migraine without head pain can be a warning that a migraine headache will follow.
-The condition is associated with a greater risk of stroke.
+Ocular migraine can occur with other types of migraines, like cluster headaches and chronic migraine.
+An ocular migraine without head pain may be a warning that a migraine headache will follow.

 Types of Ocular Migraine

 The term ocular migraine is sometimes used to refer to any migraine with visual symptoms.
-However, there are distinct types of ocular migraine.
+However, there are different types of ocular migraine.

 Migraine With Aura

 A migraine aura is a visual or sensory disturbance that can affect hearing, sight, speech, or touch.
-An aura can either precede a headache, coincide with a headache, or occur without a headache.
-Visual symptoms occur in 90 percent of people who experience aura and may appear as flashes of light, shimmering zigzag lines, blind spots, or another visual impediment.
-Visual aura occurs in 25 percent to 30 percent of people who experience migraines of different types.
+An aura can occur before a headache, at the same time as a headache, or without a headache.
+In over 90 percent of cases, visual aura symptoms appear as flashes of light, zigzag lines, or blind spots.
+Visual aura occurs in 25 percent to 30 percent of people who experience migraine of different types.

-Migraines that have aura without a headache are sometimes called silent migraines or acephalgic migraines.
+Migraine attacks with aura but no headache are sometimes called silent migraines or acephalgic migraines.

 Retinal Migraine

-Retinal migraine is characterized by visual symptoms in only one eye.
-Retinal migraines can be experienced in either eye but only occur in one eye at a time.
-The condition causes aura and more intense visual symptoms, like temporary blindness.
-In rare instances, retinal migraine can be a serious condition that causes permanent vision damage or blindness in one eye.
+Retinal migraine is characterized by visual symptoms in only one eye — either right or left, and not both at the same time.
+The condition causes aura and more intense visual symptoms like temporary blindness.

-People who have migraine with brainstem aura (MBA) experience visual symptoms that are similar to migraine aura.
+People who have migraine with brain stem aura (MBA) experience visual symptoms that are similar to migraine aura.
 However, symptoms can also occur in just one eye.
 The condition is characterized by headaches in the back of the head that span both sides of the head.
-The condition is rare and occurs more commonly in adolescent girls.

 Symptoms of Ocular Migraines

 Disturbances with vision and migraine aura can be disorienting.
 Visual symptoms in all types of ocular migraine tend to last between 10 and 60 minutes.
 In many cases, ocular migraine symptoms are an indication of an impending migraine headache attack.
-Although symptoms that impair vision can be disturbing, they are temporary in most cases.
-Symptoms may include:
+Although symptoms like impaired vision can be disturbing, they are temporary in most cases.

 • Sensitivity to light